 You will find your tax code on your P45, P60, the PAYE coding notice sent by HMRC or on your wage slip.
 Your tax code's just HMRC's way of tracking how much you can earn each year before they start taking out your tax contribution.
 It also lists any special circumstances that apply to you, like second jobs and so on.

 It's a lot less scary than it sounds, but it really is worth checking it once in a while.
 If it changes unexpectedly, let us know and we'll make sure we've got the details recorded.Start My Claim

 What is a tax code for?

 Your tax code is something you only ever notice when it's gone wrong, and you generally need a specialist to sort it out.
 Tax codes are kind of a mystery to most people, and a lot of the time that's okay but we've created some information for you which we think will help.

 That said, the wrong code means you're paying either too much tax, or not enough.
 Either one of those is a problem that needs fixing in a hurry.
-Our tax rebate calculator will tell you if you are owed any money.Start My Claim
+Our tax rebate calculator will tell you if you are owed a HMRC tax refund.Start My Claim

 What is a coding notice?